buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 150 feet
 * **Duration**: Instantaneous

 You blast the mind of a creature that you can see within range, attempting to shatter its intellect and personality.
 The target takes 4d6 damage and must make a Will Saving Throw.
-On a failed save, the creature's Intelligence and Charisma scores drop to -4.
-The creature can't cast spells, activate magic items, understand language, or communicate in any intelligible way.
+On a failed save, the creature' \*\*s Intelligence and Charisma scores drop to -4.
+The creature can' \*\*t cast spells, activate magic items, understand language, or communicate in any intelligible way.
 The creature can, however, identify its friends, follow them, and even protect them.
 After 30 days, the creature can repeat the Saving Throw against the spell.
 If it succeeds, the spell ends; if it fails, the effect is permanent.

 The spell can be ended within 30 days by greater restoration, heal, or wish.